AI and Our Mental Health: An Ongoing Series

 Today, we are launching an ongoing exploration of this brave new world by publishing a series of interviews and essays exploring the impact of AI on our mental health.
 We will continue to update this page, adding news stories as we go.
 To start with, we are sharing with you the following interviews and essays.

-The AI Self: Identity, Meaning, and the Emotional Cost of the Machine
+What Was I Made For?
+Identity, Meaning, and the Emotional Cost of AI

 Why we fear irrelevance more than unemployment, and why the “perfect” empathy of a machine might be the most dangerous thing of all.
 Read the essay here.